DerrickWood/kraken2/docs/MANUAL.markdown

       -h, --help            show this help message and exit --db PATHNAME         Pathname to Kraken2 database.
       --threads INT         Number of threads
+      --use-daemon          Spawn a background process that keeps any loaded indexes in memory.
+Subsequent invokations of classify with this option will skip the index loading process and immediately start classifying reads.
+If a new index is specified that index will also be persisted.
+Use k2 clean --stop-daemon to stop the background process.
       --quick               Quick operation (use first hit or hits) --unclassified-out FILENAME
                             Print unclassified sequences to filename